 Sinhala and Tamil

-Here are the main types of employment contracts in South Korea:
+Here are the main types of employment contracts in Sri Lanka:

 This is the most common type of employment contract in Sri Lanka.
 A permanent contract is an open-ended contract, which means that the employee is hired with no specific end date.
 Permanent contracts are usually given to employees who are hired for long-term positions.